OleSkaar/Plunder/Index/Combat.md

 Damage is equal to the margin of success, plus any modifiers.
 A successful attack always does at least 1 damage, even if a modifier would bring it below 1.

-Some weapons have properties that grant different damage calculations.

-Also, some creatures have attacks that are determined by a damage dice instead of this calculation.
+Some creatures have attacks that are determined by a damage dice instead of this calculation.

 ### Melee attacks
-When you score a hit in melee, add your damage dice to the damage total.
+When you score a hit in melee, the damage is equal to the margin of success plus your Damage bonus (or penalty).

 ### Ranged attacks
 For ranged attacks, the Parry bonus from the target's weapon does not apply.

-Each ranged weapon has a normal and a long range.
-When used beyond the normal range, the attacker has disadvantage on the roll.
-Attacking beyond the long range is not possible.
+Each weapon has a Point Blank range.
+When used beyond this range, the target's Defense increases by +1 for every 10 feet.

 If you are in melee, you have disadvantage on ranged attacks.